+'''

+folder: Unifit_2026_User_Files\examples\XPS\Angle_Resolved_Measurement_Si,

+'''

-OK - 4. load 'Si_angle_resolved_measurement.vms' with [File Open Spectra XPS VAMAS(.VMS;.NPL)], folder: Unifit_2022_User_Files\examples\XPS\Angle_Resolved_Measurement_SiDoublets, - 5. select block Si 2p, leave the dialogue with OK, select all Si 2p spectra with Select all, select 'Internal Spectra names' to 'Peak name plus Batch parameter' and leave the dialogue with OK, - 6. switch window 20 active and subtract the satellite with [Modify Subtract Satellite], - 7. load parameter set Si2p-Doublet.par with [Peak Fit Load Start Parameters...] (includes an adjustable background) from the same directory, - 8. accept the parameters of the fittable background, accept the Min/Max values and the start parameters, define ten iterations per cycles and two cycles and start the iteration with OK - 9. if the peak fit is finished the dialogue 'Stop Iterations' appears, close the iteration procedure by pressing the button end! - 10. define the number of iterations during the batch processing with [Preferences Batch Processing Input Number of Iterations...] to ten iterations per cycle and 2 cycles, - 11. select [Batch Processing Batch Processing] for starting the batch processing, - 12. select All Windows and confirm with OK - 13. start the batch processing with OK - 14. after finishing the peak fit for all windows select [Batch Processing Plot Fit Parameters/Min/Max/Areas], select All Windows with OK, the parameter-plot dialogue is opened, - 15. create the parameter plot with X-axis: Batch parameter, Y-axis: abs.
-Area, leave the dialogue with OK - 16. the parameter plot is generated with four curves (two doublets),
+- 4. select block Si 2p, leave the dialogue with OK, select all Si 2p spectra with Select all, select 'Internal Spectra names' to 'Peak name plus Batch parameter', Hide/Show Standard Windows to 'Show All Standard Windows'' and leave the dialogue with OK, - 5. switch window 20 active and subtract the satellite with [Modify Subtract Satellite], - 6. load parameter set Si2p-Doublet.par with [Peak Fit Load Start Parameters...] (includes an adjustable background) from the same directory, - 7. accept the parameters of the fittable background, accept the Min/Max values and the start parameters, define ten iterations per cycles and two cycles and start the iteration with OK, - 8. if the peak fit is finished the dialogue 'Stop Iterations' appears, close the iteration procedure by pressing the button end!, - 9. select [Batch Processing Batch Processing] for starting the batch processing, - 10. select All Windows and confirm with OK - 11. start the batch processing with OK - 12. after finishing the peak fit for all windows select [Batch Processing Plot Fit Parameters/Min/Max/Areas], select All Windows with OK, the parameter-plot dialogue is opened,

-- 17. the doublet curves can be added by call {Annotation/Design Legend/Select Curves}, - 18. select in the column 'Sum' for the two curves 'Si2p Doublet 1/1' and 'Si2p Doublet 1/2' and press the button Create Sum Curve, a fifth curve is generated and can be plotted by selection the curve five in the column 'Plot' (sum of curve 1 and 2), - 19. uncheck in the column 'Sum' the curves and select in the column 'Sum' 'Si2p Doublet 2/1' and 'Si2p Doublet 2/2' and press the button Create Sum Curve, a sixth curve is generated and can be plotted (sum of curve 3 and 4), - 20. uncheck in the colomn 'Plot' the curves 1-4, select in the column 'Plot' only the curves 5 and 6, press the button Preview, - 21. rename the curves 5 and 6 in the edit field 'Annotation' to 'Si' and 'SiO2', - 22. design the parameter plot using the design tools 3.8.9, 3.8.12 and 3.10.19.4 (available also using the right mouse button), compare the result with the project Unifit_2022_User_Files\examples\XPS\Angle_Resolved_Measurement_Si-Doublets.ufp, - 23. if the parameter-plot window is completely designed then the image can be copied with [File Copy Image Active Window] (right mouse button) and inserted into a document or a presentation.
+- 13. create the parameter plot with X-axis: Batch parameter, Y-axis: abs.
+Area, leave the dialogue with OK, - 14. the parameter plot is generated with four curves (two doublets), - 15. the doublet curves can be added by call {Annotation/Design Legend/Select Curves}, - 16. select in the column 'Sum' for the two curves 'Si2p Doublet 1/1' and 'Si2p Doublet 1/2' and press the button Create Sum Curve, a fifth curve is generated and can be plotted by selection the curve five in the column 'Plot' (sum of curve 1 and 2), - 17. uncheck in the column 'Sum' the curves and select in the column 'Sum' 'Si2p Doublet 2/1' and 'Si2p Doublet 2/2' and press the button Create Sum Curve, a sixth curve is generated and can be plotted (sum of curve 3 and 4), - 18. uncheck in the column 'Plot' the curves 1 4, select in the column 'Plot' only the curves 5 and 6, press the button Preview, - 19. rename the curves 5 and 6 in the edit field 'Annotation' to 'Si' and 'SiO2', - 20. design the parameter plot using the design tools 3.8.10.5 and 3.8.10.2 (available also using the right mouse button), compare the result with the project Unifit_2026_User_Files\examples\XPS\Angle_Resolved_Measurement_Si-Doublets.ufp, - 21. if the parameter-plot window is completely designed then the image can be copied with [File Copy Image Active Window] (right mouse button) and inserted into a document or a presentation.

-Note: The automatically generation of more than one 3D window can be made if the used standard windows have a suitable order.
+Note: The automatic generation of more than one 3D window can be made if the used standard windows have a suitable order.
 For instance, the windows 41 - 139 include the spectra of the first multipoint measurement, window 140 - 238 include the spectra of the second multipoint measurement and so on.
 The spectra of the 10th multipoint measurement are in the windows 932 - 1030.
-Then ten 'XY 3d Plots' can be generated automatically by selecting the windows 41 - 139 and choosing of ten for the 'Number of 3D Plots' (example: Unifit_2022_User_Files\Examples\XPS\As2p3-SDP-MultiPointMeasurement-WindowsVideoSequence.ufp)
+Then ten 'XY 3d Plots' can be generated automatically by selecting the windows 41 - 139 and choosing of ten for the 'Number of 3D Plots' (example: Unifit_2026_User_Files\Examples\XPS\As2p3-SDP-MultiPointMeasurement-WindowsVideoSequence.ufp).